jasonsbarr/languages/README.md

 ### JSON Parser

-A simple parser that transforms valid JSON strings into an abstract syntax tree.
+A simple parser that transforms valid JSON strings into JavaScript objects.